rrevenantt/antlr4rust/README.md

  - If you are using labeled alternatives, struct generated for rule is a enum with variant for each alternative
- - Parser needs to have ownership for listeners, but it is possible te get listener back via `ListenerId` otherwise `ParseTreeWalker` should be used
+ - Parser needs to have ownership for listeners, but it is possible te get listener back via `ListenerId` otherwise `ParseTreeWalker` should be used.

 ### Unsafe
 Currently unsafe is used only to cast from trait object back to original type